sai19872000/Behavioral-Cloning/README.md

 * The loss funtion is choosen to 'mse' since our steering angle is a continuous variable

 * I have used Adam optimizer with a learning rate of 1e-4.
 I tried several learning rates ranging between 1e-2 to 1e-5 and found that the 1e-4 suits the best for this problem

+* I trained the model for 20 epochs; the snapshot below shows the model after 10 epochs

+![png][image11]

+As seen the model validation error was decreasing along with the training error at the end of 20 epochs the training error and validation error seem to low and close.

+## Model performance on tracks

+This model performs really good on tranck one and performs pretty decent on track 2.
+I have attached the performance video of the model on track one "video.mp4"

+## Possible improvements
+More training data if collected from track 2 can improve the performance on track2.
+Better image augmentation techniques can be implimented for faster car performance on both tracks